 I realised after 18 months at that company that I was more suited to be an entrepreneur rather than working for a corporation that had different goals than myself.
 I had been working away on Synergy until 4 am one morning and then got up at 7 am for work.
 I almost had a car crash and I remember at that point thinking ‘okay, today I will write my letter of resignation and whatever it takes, I will just code from my bedroom and work on this.
 If I don’t make any money out of it then who cares?’.
 I’d much rather be happy than be working for somebody else in a job where I’m not passionate about what I’m doing.

 And so Symless and Synergy were born?

 Yeah!
-I naturally started trying to figure out how to make money with Synergy.
-I started accepting donations for the software- $1, $5, $10, whatever.
-And I saw after about 6 months of doing this that some people were giving me like $200 which they didn’t have to at this point the software was free for download.
+I naturally started trying to figure out how to make money with Synergy, so that I could hire developers and make the product really great.
+I started accepting donations for the software; $1, $5, $10, whatever people wanted to give.
+I saw after about 6 months of doing this that some people were giving me $200 or more, which they really didn’t have to, because at this point the software was totally free for download.

 So how did you arrive at the business model you use today?

 I realised I wanted to build something for the global market, I wanted to work with a team of developers; I just couldn’t see a way to develop at the pace I wanted to without a team of people around me.
 So after a few years, we evolved from the donation model to a conventional purchase model.
 I figured out the right pricing and the company grew from a turnover of £6,000 per annum (about enough to cover rent) to last year’s £1.6 million.

 What sparked your relocation back to the Isle of Man?

 What I realised is that the last year was incredibly successful from a revenue and profit viewpoint but the product wasn’t reaching its full potential in terms of technology and market reach.
 I knew I would have to revamp and re-launch.